softgraph/web-bluetooth-example-using-microbit/README.md

 ### Device Side

-1. Launch Chrome (or any browser) on your PC.
+1. Launch any browser on your PC.
 1. Open [Microsoft Makecode for micro:bit](https://makecode.microbit.org/) site.
 1. Create a `New Project`.
 1. Add extension `Bluetooth` from `Advanced` -> `Extensions` if it is not listed.
 Note that extension `Radio` will be removed if you add `Bluetooth`.